-It is essential to follow all the neonates with the moderate and severe asphyxia, especially those with stage II and III HIE staging.
-They should have a complete neurological assessment and early intervention, if needed during the follow-up.
+It is essential to follow all the neonates with the moderate and severe asphyxia, especially those with stage II and III HIE.
+They should have a complete neurological assessment and early intervention, if needed, during the follow-up.
 A formal psychometric assessment at 18 months should be performed in them.

-Long-term Outcome
+Long-term outcome

-Among the neonates who survive severe HIE, the sequelae include mental retardation, epilepsy, and cerebral palsy of varying degrees.
-The latter can be in the form of hemiplegia, paraplegia, or quadriplegia.
+Among the neonates who survive severe HIE, the sequelae include mental retardation, epilepsy, and cerebral palsy.
+CP can be in the form of hemiplegia, paraplegia, or quadriplegia.
 Such infants need careful evaluation and support.
 They may need to be referred to specialized clinics capable of providing coordinated comprehensive follow-up care.